 What is a viral loop?

-A viral loop is a mechanism that drives continuous referrals for continuous growth.
+A viral loop is a mechanism that drives continuous referrals for sustainable growth.

 It’s how you drive your existing customers to refer others to your brand, and in turn, get those new customers to tell even more people about you.
 This creates a lasting loop which can potentially lead to exponential viral growth.